Phthalates: PVC plasticisers

-Almost 90% of all plasticizers are used in PVC, giving this material improved flexibility and durability.
-The majority is used in films and cable sheathing.
-Flexible PVC can consist of over 85% plasticizer by mass, however unplasticized PVC (UPVC) should not contain any.

-Non-PVC Plasticisers
+Non-PVC plasticisers

 Phthalates see use as plasticisers in various other polymers, with applications centred around coatings such as lacquers, varnishes, and paints.
 The addition of phthalates imparts some flexibility to these materials, reducing their tendency to chip.

-Phthalates derived from alcohols with between 1-4 carbon atoms are used as plasticisers for cellulose-type plastics, such as cellulose acetate, nitrocellulose and cellulose acetate butyrate, with commonly encountered applications including nail polish.
+Phthalates derived from alcohols with between 1–4 carbon atoms are used as plasticisers for cellulose-type plastics, such as cellulose acetate, nitrocellulose and cellulose acetate butyrate, with commonly encountered applications including nail polish.
 Most phthalates are also compatible with alkyds and acrylic resins, which are used in both oil and emulsion based paints.

 Other plasticised polymer systems include polyvinyl butyral (particularly the forms used to make laminated glass), PVA and its co-polymers like PVCA.
 They are also compatible in nylon, polystyrene, polyurethanes, and certain rubbers; but their use in these is very limited.
-Phthalates have also been used for producing plastic explosives such as Semtex.

 Phthalates can plasticise ethyl cellulose, polyvinyl acetate phthalate (PVAP) and cellulose acetate phthalate (CAP), all of which are used to make enteric coatings for tablet and capsule medications.
 These coatings protect drugs from the acidity of the stomach, but allow their release and absorption in the intestines.

 Solvent and phlegmatizer

 Phthalate esters are widely used as solvents for highly reactive organic peroxides.
 Thousands of tonnes are consumed annually for this purpose.
 The great advantage offered by these esters is that they are phlegmatizers, i.e. they minimize the explosive tendencies of a family of chemical compounds that otherwise are potentially dangerous to handle.
+Phthalates have also been used for producing plastic explosives such as Semtex.